-- A duty system supporting requests for internal placements from Slough Children's Services Trust's Placements and Commissioning Service, and/or care planning and transitions teams. - A general fostering scheme, consisting of a pool of registered Foster Carers, providing planned and emergency foster care for individual children, young people and sibling groups of all ages, across the full range of short term, longer term placements.
-There are 3 tiers to this scheme recognises the need for a particular skill set for older and more challenging children - A specialist family-based short break (Home from Home), scheme to support children and young people with a range of disabilities and their families, offering regular breaks during the day/evening and overnight stays with an identified Foster Carer.
+- A duty system supporting requests for internal placements from Slough Children First's Brokerage Service, and/or care planning and transitions teams. - A general fostering scheme, consisting of a pool of registered Foster Carers, providing planned and emergency foster care for individual children, young people and sibling groups of all ages, across the full range of short-term, longer-term placements.
+There are 3 tiers to this scheme, and it recognises the need for a particular skill set for older and children that present as more challenging.

-- 'Staying Put' provision for young people in care and care leavers aged 16-21 to remain living with their previous Foster Carers.
-SCST has a Staying Put Policy, which is applied if it meets the young person's needs and is part of their pathway planning - A recruitment and assessment service for prospective Foster Carers, which is responsive, professional and customer focused.
-A dedicated experienced team of recruitment family support workers and qualified assessing Social Workers - A Fostering Panel constituted and administered in line with regulatory requirements, which considers and makes recommendations about the approval of all prospective new Carers, reviews of Foster Carers and matching children to long-term placements
+- 'Staying Put' provision for young people in care and care leavers aged 16-25 to remain living with their previous Foster Carers.
+SCF has a Staying Put Policy, which is applied if it meets the young person's needs and is part of their pathway planning. - A recruitment and assessment service for prospective Foster Carers, which is responsive, professional and customer focused.
+A dedicated experienced team of recruitment family support worker and qualified assessing social workers. - A Fostering Panel constituted and administered in line with regulatory requirements, which considers and makes recommendations about the approval of all prospective new carers, reviews of Foster Carers and matching children to long-term placements.

-How SCST Fostering Services Operate
+How SCF Fostering Services Operate